Core Clinical Psychology Faculty

 Core Clinical Faculty & Research Areas

 Research interests include developing effective and practical interventions for adolescents with ADHD and related problems.
-Dr. Evans is currently accepting new graduate students.
+Dr. Evans is currently not accepting new graduate students.

 Research interests include psychophysiology of pain and cardiovascular disorders, hypertension, interventions to prevent blood donation syncope, stress and coping.
-Dr. France is currently accepting new graduate students.
+Dr. France is NOT currently accepting new graduate students.

 Research interests include neuropsychology of pain, assessment and management of Alzheimer's disease, detection of malingering, effects of psychological state on neuropsychological performance, schizotypy.
-Dr. Suhr is currently accepting new graduate students.
+Dr. Suhr is not currently accepting new graduate students.

 Contributing and Emeriti Faculty